 Guidelines for ADHD Documentation (PDF)

-Information needed to document ADHD accommodation needs
+Information recommended to document ADHD accommodation needs

 Guidelines for Learning Disability Documentation (PDF)

-Information needed to document LD accommodation needs
+Information recommended to document LD accommodation needs

 Guidelines for Medical/Chronic Health Documentatio (PDF)